bill176/tetris/README.md

 # tetris
-A tribute to the classic video game implemented using Java Swing Library
+A tribute to the classic video game implemented with Java Swing Library

 ## How to run this game?
 1. Run "compile.sh" in terminal